 - You also have to take into account that your feet have different sizes from one another.
 When buying a pair of workout shoes, it is best to base your shoe size on your larger foot.

 Various shoe technologies are designed to support different physical activities.
 We provide a comprehensive description of these technologies for each shoe on our website to help you choose the right pair.

 - Be careful as some features have adverse effects on foot conditions.
 In particular, extra cushioned midsoles are not advised for those with overpronation because they need a mechanism that would stabilize the foot.
 If you have foot problems, consult with a podiatrist first to find out your requirements.

-- For those whose training regimens involve a lot of high-impact movements such as jumping, sprinting, and calisthenics, they would fare well with midsoles that have responsive and shock-absorbing attributes, foot-conforming uppers, a secure lacing system, and flex grooves.
+- If your training regimen involves a lot of high-impact movements such as jumping, sprinting, and calisthenics, you would fare well with midsoles that have responsive and shock-absorbing attributes, foot-conforming uppers, a secure lacing system, and flex grooves.

-- Those who lift weights should look for workout shoes that have flat and dense heels and low and firm heel counters.
+- Those who lift weights should look for workout shoes that have flat and dense heels and firm heel counters.

 Due to the quick movements of cross-training exercises, workout shoes should have a textured tread made of heavy-duty rubber to enable a solid grip on the ground to avoid accidental slips and falls.

 - To accommodate sudden cuts and lateral movements, the shoe should have a solid support in the side panels and heels to prevent getting off-balance and turning your ankle too much.
 You can find out if a shoe has enough lateral support by holding the toe-end of the shoe firmly and twisting the heel part.
 If it doesn’t give, then the shoe has sufficient torsional sturdiness.